MicrosoftDocs/WSL/WSL/troubleshooting.md

 DefaultInboundAction            : Block
 DefaultOutboundAction           : Allow
 AllowInboundRules               : True
+AllowLocalFirewallRules         : False
 ```
-==AllowLocalFirewallRules       : False==

-False means the locally defined firewall rules, like that by HNS, will not be applied or used.
+==AllowLocalFirewallRules:False means the locally defined firewall rules, like that by HNS, will not be applied or used.==

 **2. And Enterprise can push down Group Policy and MDM policy settings that block all inbound rules.**